-Info on Murgas from the Slovak Catholic Foundation Wikipedia entry on Murgas Sacred Heart Foundation
+Info on Murgas from the Slovak Catholic Foundation Wikipedia entry on Murgas Penn State Scranton Times

 The callsign K3YTL was originally issued to founding member J. Campbell Collins.
 In 2006, the Club added in memoriam, the call of one of our groups founding members - Carl Kollar, K3JML to honor his years of dedication and service to the Club.
-Plans are to use this call on an ATV repeater currently under construction as well as for contesting and special event stations.
+Plans are to use this call for contesting and special event stations.

 Our members are very active in the hobby with such diverse interests as Contesting, DX, Amateur Satellites, EME, Amateur Television, Weak Signal VHF/Microwave, QRP, Local Repeaters, Packet Radio, Amateur Radio Emergency Service, Traffic Nets, and much more.

 Click on the QSL Card to e-mail The Murgas ARC Yahoo! group.